ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #how-to-install-rmm-server}
 {: faq}

 This software is available in the IBM Cloud catalog in the Migration Tools category.
-After you fill out the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.
+After you complete the appropriate information, a virtual server instance is installed in a new VPC with the RMM already installed.

 ## What are the limitations for the Bare Metal to Bare Metal migration?
 {: #bare-metal-to-bare-metal-limitations}